AuJUngZ/mini-project/README.md

-# this for store all of my mini project, i do.
+# this for store all of my mini project.